 Help us keep our offices running smoothly by answering phones, copying, filing, and more.

 Employment Opportunities for Attorneys

 Northeast New Jersey Legal Services (NNJLS) has several challenging and rewarding positions available for attorneys seeking to provide legal assistance to the most disadvantaged and vulnerable members of society.
-NNJLS is hiring attorneys for its Housing and Public Benefits sections in its Paterson, New Jersey office.
-The office is within easy commuting distance from NYC via public transportation.
+NNJLS is hiring attorneys for its Housing, Public Benefits, Consumer, Immigration, and Family Law/Domestic Violence sections in its Paterson, Hackensack, and Jersey City, New Jersey offices.
 Positions are available for experienced attorneys as well as recent graduates.

 Excellent writing and oral advocacy skills are required.
 Prior Legal Services experience or a demonstrated commitment to legal assistance for the disadvantaged is preferred.
 Prior supervisory experience is a plus.
 NNJLS offers a positive workplace among colleagues who enjoy and are passionate about their work.
 We encourage a supportive, team work environment, with work-life balance.
 Benefits include comprehensive health and retirement plans and in-house trainings that offer CLE credit.
 All attorneys receive an attractive salary and fringe benefits package.
 NNJLS is an equal opportunity employer, including supporting individuals with a disability and veterans.
 Bilingual skills are preferred for some positions.